hakama99/AlertUrils/README.md

 ## BasicAlert
-A basic class to create a alert with xib, all custom controller should inherit it.
+A basic class to create a alert with xib, all custom alert should inherit it.

     func normalPopview(){
         let alert = NormalTextAlert.init()